Lithuania presses on with arbitration case against Gazprom

-VILNIUS Lithuania is continuing with international arbitration against Russia's gas giant Gazprom (GAZP.MM), which sold its assets and pulled out of the Baltic state earlier this year.
+VILNIUS, Sept 25 Lithuania is continuing with international arbitration against Russia's gas giant Gazprom , which sold its assets and pulled out of the Baltic state earlier this year.

-Vilnius is seeking around 4.5 billion litas (1.01 billion pounds) in compensation from Gazprom at Stockholm's international arbitration court, claiming Russian supplier has overcharged Lithuania for gas supplies between 2004 and 2012.
+Vilnius is seeking around 4.5 billion litas ($1.66 bln) in compensation from Gazprom at Stockholm's international arbitration court, claiming Russian supplier has overcharged Lithuania for gas supplies between 2004 and 2012.

 "The Stockholm case is proceeding according to the schedule set by the tribunal.
 Lithuania will present the final document in late November, while an oral hearing is planned for the next summer," Prime Minister Algirdas Butkevicius told parliament on Thursday.